First-Time CCAT Taker's Complete Checklist: Everything You Need to Know

 - 2+ weeks: Integration with overall hiring decision

-✅ Understanding Your Score
+✅ Understanding Your CCAT Score to IQ Conversion

 If You Need to Retake